 Q. What is the Bourbon virus?

 A. The Bourbon virus is likely spread through the bite of a lone star tick or an insect, the CDC says.
 A handful of cases of the virus have been reported in the Midwest and South, including some that have resulted in death.
 Symptoms of the virus can include rash, fever, nausea, body aches, tiredness, headache, and vomiting.
 There is no cure for an infection.
-Treatment may include IV fluids and pain medications, Paddock says.
+Treatment may include IV fluids and pain medications.

 Q. What is the Heartland virus?